 The new techniques used in façades by a single automating machine can control/regulate various aspects including daylight, climate, aesthetics and lighting, says Ar.
 Dikshit.
 The use of such techniques contributes to the various environment rating systems like LEED.
 Ar.
-Kumaran adds, with the help of IoT, the automation on façades and fenestrations are seamless and user-friendly.
+Kumaran adds, that with the help of IoT, the automation of façades and fenestrations is seamless and user-friendly.

 In all these cases, sensors, actuators and control logic must be applied for proper functionality, points out Ar.
 Mehta.
 Traditional manually operated mechanical shading systems such as blinds or shades can be motorised and then controlled by the occupants or by sensors and building controls.
 In all of these cases, electric lighting should be controlled to meet occupant needs, while maximising energy efficiency and minimising electric demand.
 As with the fenestration controls, lighting control requires sensors (photocells or the human eye), actuation (switching or dimming), and control logic that determines what action should be taken under each set of conditions.

 These rigorous performance goals must be achieved with automation that is cost-effective and operates over long periods with minimal maintenance, explains Ar.
 Mehta.
 Ar.
-Singh agrees that automations in the façade, which can integrate motorised sun shading devices with BIM systems, are a great solution.
+Singh agrees that automation in the façade, which can integrate motorised sun shading devices with BIM systems, is a great solution.

-With improved technologies, glasses with high performance will have added solar control and insulating properties, thus maximising the benefits from the outside environment (in the form of natural light) and eliminate the excessive heats thus minimising cooling loads in our buildings that have begun to be heavily occupied, says Rathod.
+With improved technologies, glasses with high performance will have added solar control and insulating properties, thus maximising the benefits from the outside environment (in the form of natural light) and eliminating the excessive heat thus minimising cooling loads in our buildings that have begun to be heavily occupied, says Rathod.

-According to Kachwala, static façades have greatest limitations and the dynamic glazing that can change its light transmission, and correspondingly its heat gain-coefficient electronically is great innovations.
+According to Kachwala, static façades have the greatest limitations and the dynamic glazing that can change its light transmission, and correspondingly its heat gain coefficient electronically is a great innovation.
 There are now various technologies available in this space today, he adds.
 Special sputtered coatings, electrically charged laminate films and liquid crystal (LC) infilled units are some.

 While the construction technologies are strikingly different, most of these have a light transmission in the range of 1% to 50% and correspondingly the heat transmission ratios range from 0.09 to 0.40.
 Most of the products available in the dynamic glass category are electrochromic – giving users the flexibility to change the light and heat transmission on demand.
 All these systems today can be integrated into the building automation system and can be controlled by users with an app on a smartphone, reveals Kachwala.